 Living in Seville, city and countryside

 Seville’s city centre offers so much to see!
 Places to visit range from historical buildings, monuments and museums, to endless shopping streets and bars and restaurants with exquisite food made by the locals.
-The city is never empty, there are always activities to fulfil or flamenco shows to attend!
-If the city is too much, the province of Seville is big enough to find plethora of activities outside the centre, as well as nearby places where one can find rest.
-Carmona for example, is a spectacular city at a 40km distance, where one can hide from the busy city for a day.
+The city is never empty, there are always activities to do or flamenco shows to attend!
+If the city is too much, the province of Seville is big enough to find a plethora of activities outside the centre, as well as nearby places where one can find rest.
+Carmona, for example, is a spectacular city at a 40km distance, where one can hide from the busy city for a day.
 Carmona is one of the oldest cities in the province and can definitely add to a cultural and historical experience.
 If a smaller city is still too busy, then within Seville, numerous cortijos can be found where the Andalusian lifestyle is still being lived to its full potential.
 What makes Seville even greater than it already is, is the varied landscape it has.
 One can find mountains with stunning views, contrasting with large eternal fields covered in sunflowers.

 Nature in Seville

 Talking about nature, it is at its best in the Natural Park of the Sierra Norte of Seville!
 It is located within Sierra Morena, a Biosphere Reserve that extends for more than 400 km around the north of Andalusia.
 Its mountains are low and it is composed mainly by meadows, which makes it ideal for pig farming and cork production.
 Something you may not have known about the hills of the Sierra Norte is that a few centuries ago Monks from different brotherhoods constituted their Monasteries there, to provide food and wine for their brothers in the city.
 A fantastic, historical hacienda lies within the Sierra Norte Natural Park, near Cazalla de la Sierra.
 Where it has been the silent witness to history since the 16th century.

 Furthermore, the riverbanks of the spectacular Huéznar river are populated with elms, ash trees, willows and alders that together with the cork oak make up the main flora of the park.
 In terms of wildlife, the otters and trout of the same river, as well as the deer and the wild boar, provide Seville with fantastic hunting estates for big and small game.